Research Article

 72.55 x 2.375 172.3 Fold

 This study emphasizes the importance of unmetabolized Curcumin (Free form of Curcumin) in plasma.
-There is ample evidence in the literature that reiterates the importance of unmetabolized Curcumin as most potent therapeutic agent as compared to its metabolites [21, 22].
-Moreover, the metabolites such as glucuronides and sulphates are water soluble and are readily eliminated from the plasma within short duration.
-Hence, for any therapeutic benefit, it is imperative consider the Free Curcumin concentration in plasma.
-While Tetrahydro curcumin, one of the major metabolites of Curcumin, is reported to have potent antiinflammatory properties, has little contribution to the health benefits of Curcumin due to the fact that it too undergoes further metabolism to form glucuronides and sulphates and get eliminated from the plasma in a short duration.
-Bisdemethoxycurcumin appears to be more stable, more potent and less metabolized, but it is occurs in low (3-5%) concentration among other curcuminoids.
+There is ample evidence in the literature that reiterates the importance of unmetabolized Curcumin as most potent therapeutic agent as compared to its metabolites [12, 13].
+Moreover, the metabolites such as glucuronides and sulphates are water soluble and are readily eliminated from the plasma within short duration [22,23].
+Hence, for any therapeutic benefit, it is imperative consider the Free Curcumin concentration in plasma [24].
+While Tetrahydrocurcumin, one of the major metabolites of Curcumin, is reported to have potent anti-inflammatory properties, has little contribution to the health benefits of Curcumin due to the fact that it too undergoes further metabolism to form glucuronides and sulphates and get eliminated from the plasma in a short duration [25].
+Bisdemethoxycurcumin appears to be more stable, more potent and less metabolized, but it is occurs in low (3-5%) concentration among other curcuminoids [26].

-The level of total free curcuminoids in Maxicuma, Micronized Curcumin and Curcumin Standard (taken from literature data) and free Curcumin in Maxicuma and Micronized Curcumin and Standard Curcumin is presented in Fig 1 and 2 respectively.
-In Table No 13, comparison is made between plasma concentration of Free Curcumin and Total Free Curcumin (includes Demethoxycurcumin and Bisdemethoxycurcumin, Tetrahydrocurcumin).
-Table 13 entails concentrations of unmetabolized curcumin and curcuminoids at different time intervals.
-In Tables 1 to 12, the data represents measurement of curcuminoids in the plasma with and without glucuronidase/sulphatase enzyme.
-Further, the values of demethoxy curcumin, bisdemethoxy curcumin and tetrahydracurcumin were measured in blood plasma in their free form without the use of glucuronidase/sulphatase enzymes.
-These are considered for total free curcuminoid level calculation in the plasma at different time intervals.
+In Tables 1 to 12, the data represents measurement of curcuminoids and metabolites in their free form in plasma without glucuronidase/ sulphatase enzyme.
+Further, the values of Curcumin, THC, COG and COS were considered for total curcumin calculation in the plasma.
 Though as mentioned above the curcumin metabolites, curcumin glucuronide and curcumin sulphate are analysed, but were not considered for the calculation of free Curcumin level and bioavailability.
 Thus, the current study provides concentrations of free Curcuminoid levels, rather than the concentrations of Curcuminoids plus metabolites, emphasizing the fact that it is free or unmetabolized Curcumin that renders desired therapeutic benefits of Curcumin.

-Tables 13 and 14 explain the difference in the plasma concentrations of Free or unmetabolized Curcumin between Maxicuma and Standard Curcumin 95% whose data is available in the prior at published literature.
 Maxicuma, at 40% Curcuminoid content has about 172 times higher amounts of free or unmetabolized Curcumin as compared to Standard Curcumin 95% (taken from literature data).
 With such high concentrations of plasma Free Curcumin, Maxicuma surpasses many other Curcumin compositions, such as Longvida or CurQfen, in delivering therapeutically potent form of Curcumin.
 At 40% Curcuminoid content, Maxicuma stands out as a composition providing highest strength of curcuminoids along with high physiological stability, high water solubility and highest concentration of plasma free Curcumin, that too in a One-a-Day tablet/capsule regimen.
-Superior water solubility of Maxicuma also makes it suitable for applications such as Shots and Ready-to-Drink beverages.
+Superior water solubility of Maxicuma also makes it suitable for applications such as Shots and Readyto-Drink beverages.

 Conclusion